Home | Send Feedback

 Examples

 Next, we look at a few examples that use the Beacon API to send data from a browser to a server.
-For all these examples, I use a Spring Boot back end.
+For all these examples, I use a Spring Boot backend.
 You find the source code here:

 https://github.com/ralscha/blog/blob/master/beacon/src/main/java/ch/rasc/beacon/ExamplesController.java